Connecting Zotero to AI Assistants via MCP

 • “404 Not Found” — You forgot to add /sse to the end of the URL.

-• “401 Unauthorized” — The Base64 code is wrong, or you typed “Basic” twice (once in the dropdown, once in the text box).
+• “401 Unauthorized” — The Base64 string doesn’t match the credentials you passed to --basic-auth.
+Re-run the echo command and paste the fresh output.
+Or you typed “Basic” twice (once in the dropdown, once in the text box).

 • “MCP connection requires additional information…” — Usually a malformed URL or header.
 Try the nuclear option below.